-The Appliance is not visible on the network, cannot be pinged or the web interface is not responding.
+The system is not visible on the network, cannot be pinged or the web interface is not responding.

-Possible cause Suggested action Comments The Appliance is still booting.
+Possible cause Suggested action Comments The system is still booting.
 Wait for boot to complete - approximately six minutes.
 The IP address is invalid.
-Use the keypad to check that the IP address is configured correctly.
+For Archive Appliance, use the keypad to check that the IP address is configured correctly.
 Incorrect Ethernet port used (on dual port Appliance).
 Test using other Ethernet port. eth0 is the port enabled by default.
 Question marks appear on keypad display for IP address Cannot get IP address from DHCP server OR network connection cannot be established OR static IP address could not be applied Try other network port (it needs to be eth0 and re- apply the network settings (gateway, mask and IP address) Faulty Ethernet cable.
 Test with a known working Ethernet cable.

-Faulty network Switch / configuration.
 Verify the Switch is receiving power, the port is enabled and set to Auto Negotiate.
-Test the Appliance using another Switch port.
-System Crash.
-Reboot or power- cycle.
+Test the system using another Switch port.
+Reboot or power-cycle.
 If the Web Interface is inaccessible, attempt to reboot via the keypad or serial console.
 As a last resort press and hold the power button to switch off.
-Incorrect Web browser settings.
 If a proxy server is being used ensure it is bypassed for local addresses.
 Hardware failure.
-Contact Alliance suppor t.
-The Appliance will r not power on (no LED o r fan activity).
-Possible cause Suggested action Comments Faulty power cable.
-Test with a known working power cable.
-Hardware failure.
-Contact Alliance suppor t.
-The Appliance fails its self-test.
-Possible cause Suggested action Comments
+Contact Alliance support.
+The system does not power ON (no LED or fan activity).
+Suggested action Comments Test with a known working power cable.
+Contact Alliance suppor + port is enabled and set to Auto Negotiate.
+Test the system using another Switch port.
+Reboot or powercycle.
+If a proxy server is being used ensure it is bypassed for local addresses.
+Contact Alliance support power ON (no LED or Suggested action Test with a known